nm@wholeheartedcnslng.com | Telehealth in New Jersey | 973-671-3048

 EMDR stands for Eye Movement Desensitization and Reprocessing.

-Many people dread processing trauma due to the fear of having to retell their story.
-Fortunately, EMDR allows you to target traumatic events without reliving them.
-EMDR therapy relies on the understanding that trauma is incorrectly stored and uses a technique known as bilateral stimulation.
-Bilateral stimulation, also known as BLS, can include eye movements, tapping, or buzzer devices.
-Rather than discussing all of the painful details of your trauma, EMDR focuses on specific moments in time.
-While reprocessing, the goal is to repair the mis-storage of trauma and help your memories feel less disturbing.
+Many people dread processing trauma due to the fear of having to retell their full story.
+Fortunately, EMDR allows you to focus on traumatic events without reliving them.
+EMDR therapy relies on the understanding that trauma is incorrectly stored in the brain and uses a technique known as bilateral stimulation.
+Bilateral stimulation, also knows as BLS, can include eye movements, tapping, or buzzer devices.
+Rather than discussing all of the painful details of your past, EMDR focuses on specific moments only and pairs them with BLS.
+While reprocessing, the goal is to repair that mis-storage of trauma and help your memories feel less disturbing.

 As a trauma-informed therapist, I recognize how difficult your journey might feel.
 It is important that my clients feel heard and have the space to process trauma-related thoughts, sensations, and emotions.
 My goal is to facilitate an environment that is warm, encouraging, and free of judgment.